 2. Secure Websites and Apps

 Confirm you’re using the latest digital security solutions to protect you and your customers from fraudsters, like Secure Sockets Layer authentication and security providers like Verisign or 3-D Secure.
+And keep in mind that security and privacy requirements vary by country and region.

 3. Use Verification Technology